etorkos/gepio/readme.md

 	bower install  # installs bower dependencies
 	gulp build     # puts things together and sets up your public directory
 	```
+3. Modify /browser/socket/client_side_socket.js
+        ```bash
+        make sure socket connection to localhost is commented in and the connection to gepio.herokuapp.com is commented out
+        ```
 __Note:__ If you encounter errors in the installation process for npm, it is recommended that you try running the install command with `sudo`

 ### Roadmap